 10 Tips for Driving in Ireland

 Renting a car and driving in Ireland is one of the best ways to explore the country, especially if you want to discover a few off the beaten path gems.
 But it also takes some getting used to, especially if you are not used to driving on the left.
+We picked up our rental car in Dublin and had a great time exploring the emerald island.
 Here are some tips for driving in Ireland:

 1. Drive on the left

 That would be very helpful.
 But most people say that they get used to driving on the left fairly quickly.
 Roundabouts and traffic circles pose the biggest risk to make a mistake.
 When turning, my husband and I used the mnemonic saying:

 Right is Wide